 The exact format of armored Zweikampf appears to have varied according to law and location.
-Some sources (e.g., Paulus Kal and Peter von Danzig) show such duels beginning on horseback with lance and sword (see Fig. 6).
-They then show techniques for use by a man on foot against one who has remained ahorse, followed by techniques for fighting with spears on foot, sword-play, dagger techniques, grappling techniques, and finally, techniques to be used on the ground.
+Some sources (e.g., Paulus Kal and Peter von Danzig) show such duels beginning on horseback with lance and sword (see figure 6).
+They then show techniques for use by a man on foot against one who has remained ahorse, followed by techniques for fighting with spears on foot, swordplay, dagger techniques, grappling techniques, and finally, techniques to be used on the ground.
 "Now you are to learn that to a large extent, armored judicial combat comes down to dagger fighting and wrestling."
 (Von Danzig fol.
 71v).

-Fig. 6: Dueling on horseback with lances, Kal 1470 ff.
+Fig. 6: Dueling on horseback with lances.
+Kal 1470 ff.
 6v-7r

 Other sources (e.g., Codex Wallerstein and Gladiatoria) show duels beginning on foot with dismounted spear combat and then working through the same progression as above.
-Still others (e.g., Talhoffer 1449 and 1467) begin on foot with spear, sword, and dagger, but no shields (as they would if they had started mounted); some show no spear fighting at all, instead merely casting their spears at one another before closing to fight with swords.
+Still others (e.g., Talhoffer 1449 and 1467) begin on foot with spear, sword, and dagger, but no shields (see below); some show no spear fighting at all, instead merely casting their spears at one another before closing to fight with swords.